fluttered-book/fluttered-book.github.io/content/docs/install/mac/iphone/index.md

 Hopefully you should see a checkmark for cocoapods now when running `flutter doctor` .

-Then to set up xcode.
+Then to set up Xcode.

 ```sh
 sudo sh -c 'xcode-select -s /Applications/Xcode.app/Contents/Developer && xcodebuild -runFirstLaunch'